Please note: due to time constraints the help has not yet been updated to reflect the current version of Quoll Writer. It will be updated soon!

 Information about warm-ups.

-Editor Mode is a free service, accessible within Quoll Writer, that allows you to connect with other people to get feedback on your story, book or project.
+Editor Mode is a free service, currently in beta and accessible within Quoll Writer.
+It allows you to connect with other people to get feedback on your story, book or project.
 Editor Mode makes it easy to send your work to others and get their comments back.
-It's important to note that it is not designed for proofreading or copy editing.
+However it's important to note that it is not designed for proofreading or copy editing.
 Your Editors won't be able to change the text but they can highlight parts of it and add comments.

 With Editor Mode you select the chapters you want to send, add some text to indicate what you would like the Editor to do and then press Send.
 There's an example below.